buaazp/uq/README.md

 | memcacheQ | 4169.952 msg/s | 0.795 MB/s |
 | UQ        | 3471.060 msg/s | 0.662 MB/s |

 Uq is about 17% slower than memcachedQ now.
+It may because goleveldb spend much time for snappy compression.
+Uq's data size is 250MB while memcachedQ generated 4.5GB data after this test.
+You can use NoCompression option for goleveldb if you want.

-We need more optimization measures to improve the performance of uq.
+Any way, we need more optimization measures to improve performance of uq.

 ### Feedback: